Nathaniel-James/massrename/README.md

 I created the tool for my own personal use so I could quickly rename episodes of TV shows along with the subtitle files.

 ## How to install
-Simply download the python file and run it using a Terminal - it will rename files from whatever directory the file is in.
+Simply download the Python file and run it using a terminal - it will rename files from whatever directory the file is in.

 ## How to use
 Simply type "massrename.py" into the terminal and give your arguments.
-Make sure that massrename.py is in the directoy with the files you want to rename.
+Make sure that massrename.py is in the directory with the files you want to rename.

 Example:
 ```